Chriz42/modsec_help/README.md

 - Whitelist ParamNames
 - simple regex for every param
 - only create SecRules for responsetypes != 4XX
 - update older modsecurity files with new locationmatches from new log inpu.
-It isrecommanded only parse locationmatches that where generated from this tool
+It is recommanded only parse locationmatches that where generated from this tool

 **Open features**